Ash Center for Democratic Governance and Innovation: Roy and Lila Ash

 In 2003, Harvard Kennedy School received a substantial gift from benefactors Roy and Lila Ash.
 Designed to enhance the Innovations in American Government Awards Program by emphasizing the connection between innovation and democratic governance, the gift created the Ash Center.
-Roy Ash’s own experience in the public and private sector made him aptly positioned to set the vision for the new Ash Center.
+Roy Ash's own experience in the public and private sector made him aptly positioned to set the vision for the new Ash Center.
 Ash served as a cabinet member in two U.S. government administrations and is the founder of the modern Office of Management and Budget.

 “We have to consider the concept of democracy fragile and in need of real and constant hands-on care,” said Roy Ash.
 “The purpose of the Institute [now Ash Center] is to encourage thoughtful and focused attention to the nature, principles, functioning, and continued innovation and adaptations essential to a living and effective democracy."

-Endeavors
+Projects

 The Ash Center offers grant funding and internship opportunities for students in the Harvard community.
 Support for field research in Indonesia and Vietnam, as well as other regions are also offered.
 Its Ford Foundation Mason Fellowship and Roy and Lila Ash Fellowship provide financial support to students studying at the Harvard Kennedy School.
+The Center also offers innovation and leadership fellowships for public-sector practitioners, providing training and support for research and practice in democratic governance.

 The Study of Democratic Governance

-In November 2008, Harvard Kennedy School announced a new initiative with the Ford Foundation to link innovative governance to the world’s major social challenges.
+In November 2008, Harvard Kennedy School announced a new initiative with the Ford Foundation to link innovative governance to the world's major social challenges.

 The Program on Democratic Governance includes research on democratic participation, immigration, and democracy in the developed and developing world.

 The Center now hosts the Seminar Series, bringing distinguished speakers to Harvard Kennedy School throughout the academic year to address critical challenges facing democratic governance.
 Its Democracy Fellowships program provides financial support for doctoral and postdoctoral students to pursue research related to democratic governance.